cover-me/repository/OI/readme.md

 # Description

-This script send notifications when the status of an Oxford fridge changes.
+This script send notifications via Slack, email, or WeCom (WeChat Business) when the status of an Oxford fridge changes.
 For Leiden fridges, see [FP_monitor.vi](https://github.com/cover-me/repository/tree/master/Leiden/1.0_190721_LV17).

 Oxford fridge stores data in a VCL file.
 This file is updated every 1 minute (the interval can be modified).
 The script get values from the newest VCL file automatically found in the folder specified.